pryoritymusic/webpagetest-blog/src/authors/patrick-meenan.md

 name: Patrick Meenan
 is_staff: true
 image: https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1617684438/Patrick_Meenan_trq3gw.png
-bio: "**Patrick Meenan** created WebPageTest while at AOL and is now an Engineering Fellow at Catchpoint.
-He has been working on optimizing low-level networking performance for various applications (among other responsibilities) over the last 15 years."
+bio: "**Patrick Meenan** has been working on web performance in one form or another for the last 20 years and is currently working on web performance measurement at Catchpoint.
+Prior to that he worked at Facebook, Cloudflare and Google to make Chrome and the web faster.
+Patrick created the popular open source WebPageTest web performance measurement tool."
 twitter_handle: patmeenan
 ---